 Languages and RTL

-With the release of Divi 4.0 comes the release of a brand the brand new Divi!
-What was once restricted to building custom posts or pages has now evolved to become the Divi Theme Builder!
+With previous versions of the Divi theme, customizations were mostly restricted to building custom posts or pages.
+This has now changed thanks to the Divi Theme Builder!

 If you can design a beautiful homepage, then you already know how to design a beautiful theme builder template with the ability to customize any page, section, header, footer, archives, or anywhere else you'd like to design to your own specifications.

-For the most part, nothing massively changed on how you would use Divi Theme Builder (formerly Page Builder).
-You can go to any supported post type and edit them using the good ‘ol page builder as usual.
+For the most part, very few things have changed on how you would use the Divi Theme Builder (formerly known as the Divi Page Builder).
+You can go to any supported post type and edit them using the good old page builder as usual.

-The UI remains largely the same.
-It's the same theme that you’re familiar with.
-Unless you haven’t used Divi since versions earlier than 3.0, you can pick up everything pretty easily.
+If you haven’t used Divi before version 3.0, you can pick up everything pretty easily.
 There are changes but these are very minor and you will easily find your way through it.

 What Are Templates?

 With the help of conditional logic, you can create a template for specific parts of your website.
-You can have a template that’s applied to your blog posts, except for certain categories, tags. etc.
+You can have a template that’s applied to your blog posts, but create conditional logic to create exceptions or rules.

 Custom Headers and Footers

-Before v4.0, you’re going to need to install third-party plugins to intricately customize Divi’s header and footer areas.
-Now there’s no more need for that because you can customize them directly within the theme itself!
+Before v4.0, you would need to install third-party plugins to customize Divi’s header and footer areas.
+This is no longer necessary, you can customize everything directly within the theme itself!

-You can add all sorts of elements on your header and footer.
-From navigation menus to logos to countdown timers and other dynamic content - pretty much all Divi modules are available for you to use.
+You can add any elements to your header and footer.
+From navigation menus to logos to countdown timers and other dynamic content - pretty much all of the 40+ Divi modules are available for you to use.

 Below, you can see what a page looks like in a default Divi installation.

 With the new theme builder, this same page can now look like this.
 You can see that there is a completely new custom Global Header and Global Footer.

-The body remained the same, but the header and the footer are now so much better than before.
-All of this is made possible thanks to the new Theme Builder.
+All of this is made possible thanks to the Divi Theme Builder.

-Tip: this custom header and footer layout template can be downloaded from Elegant Theme’s official website!
+Tip: this custom header and footer layout template can be downloaded from the Elegant Theme’s official website!

 Custom Body Layouts

-We know we can use the page builder to create custom pages, like your homepage, about page, etc. and you can even use it to create custom blog posts and products!
-But… it can be a little bit inefficient and tedious to have to create a page builder template and then export it every time we want to create a new post or page or product or whatever...
+By now you know that you can use the page builder to create custom pages, like your homepage, about page, or any other page.
+You can even use it to create custom blog posts and products!

-Wouldn’t it be better if we can create custom body layout templates that can be created and edited once and be applied to the entire site?
-That’s where the custom body layouts come in.
+It would be much better if we could create custom body layout templates that can be created and edited once and be applied to the entire site!
+This is where the custom body layouts come in to make life better.

-For example, if we want to change how our Archive Page looks like, first we’ll create a new template, then assign it to all archive pages.
+For example, if we want to change how the Archive Page looks, first we’ll create a new template, then assign it to all archive pages:

-Don’t forget to hit the Save Changes button, or your new custom layout will not be applied.
+Hit the Save Changes button, and your new custom layout will be applied.

 In the gif below, the full-width layout was the default appearance of our archive page and the grid layout is our customized archive page.

-We just defined the styling and layout and we just configured which content should be displayed and Divi does the rest.
+We defined the styling, layout, and configured which content should be displayed and Divi does the rest.

-Why post title you ask?
 This module will display whatever the title of the current post or page is.
 For our archive page, we'll disabled unnecessary items such as the featured image and the meta since we only want to display the current title of our archive page.
-This module is one of the many dynamic modules that will adapt depending on the page it’s on.

 Here’s the result: